 We’re onto Cincinnati.

-In 2014, the New England Patriots were destroyed by the Kansas City Chiefs 41-14.
+In 2014, the Kansas City Chiefs destroyed the New England Patriots 41-14.
 The Patriots were “not good anymore”.
-The reporters peppered coach Bill Belichick with questions about his team’s skill level, ability, and even if Tom Brady was to be replaced as the starting quarterback.
+Bill Belichick was peppered with questions about his team’s skill level, ability, and even if Tom Brady was to be replaced as the starting quarterback.

 Belichick deflected every question with a single phrase.